What Is A Deposition?

-Many people have heard the word "deposition" before, but many people do not know what a deposition actually is.
-In its most basic sense a deposition is an examination, under oath, conducted by one party to a lawsuit against the other party to the lawsuit.
+Many people have heard the word deposition before, but many people do not know what a deposition actually is.
+In its most basic sense a deposition is an examination under oath, conducted by one party to a lawsuit against the other party to the lawsuit.
+For example if you had a car accident and a lawsuit was filed you will have to give a deposition.
 There are usually three parties present at a deposition: lawyers (for both the plaintiff(s) and the defendant(s), the deponent (the person being deposed) and a stenographer.

 At the beginning of the deposition the deponent is sworn in under oath by the stenographer.
 Every word that is uttered at the deposition – by either the lawyers present, or the deponent – is recorded and eventually transcribed by the stenographer.
 For almost all people, a deposition is a rather undesirable event because the deponent is peppered by questions from the adverse attorney.